 Believing Survivors Of Marital Rape Is Important

 Anne: I would say another thing is a safe person is not going to say you need to get divorced right now, right.
-A safe person is going to say something like: Whoa, I’m so sorry that you’ve been through that.
-What can I do to help, right, or what do you need or what do you feel like is the right thing to do and I will support you in what you decide.
+A safe person is going to say something like: Whoa.
+I’m so sorry that you’ve been through that.
+What can I do to help?
+Or what do you need?
+Or what do you feel like is the right thing to do and I will support you in what you decide.
 You know that’s what we’re looking for when we’re looking for a safe person.

 The culture of Betrayal Trauma Recovery is that we feel like people can change.
-So, there is this whole section of therapists and people who say that men who exhibit behaviors consistent with narcissistic personality disorder they can’t ever change, righ, or an abuser can’t ever change or once a rapist always a rapist.
+So, there is this whole section of therapists and people who say that men who exhibit behaviors consistent with narcissistic personality disorder they can’t ever change.
+Or an abuser can’t ever change.
+Or once a rapist always a rapist.
 At Betrayal Trauma Recovery we do not feel like that.
 Like, I truly believe that people can change.
 That is the best-case scenario.
 That they do change and they’re able to live a full and healthy life.

 Wife Rape Can Be Devastating And Confusing

 At Betrayal Trauma Recovery, what we do and what our coaches do, is enable and empower women to set boundaries around those unhealthy abusive behaviors until that person is actually changed.
 Until they have changed so that you are safe with them, and then rebuild that relationship.
 That’s the best-case scenario.